JrVerbiest/jrverbiest.github.io/README.md

   - **[🌐 ML@E2dge](https://mlate2dge.github.io)** - 🔬PWO-project,  1 December 2021 -  31 August 2023 (ongoing).

-    Machine Learning @ the Extreme Edge (ML@E2dge) looks at how a developer  can use (tiny) machine learning in the development of accurate,  energy-efficient and intelligent (wireless) embedded (sensor) devices.
-A machine learning model (regression) will be developed and optimised.
-A  model that can be deployed on a sensor-based system: edge or end-point  device.
-In the project, we selected a healthcare application as a use  case: the estimation of spatiotemporal gait parameters.
+    In this project, a machine learning model (regression) will be developed and optimised.
+A  model that can be deployed on a sensor-based wireless system.
+In the project, a healthcare application is selected as a use case.

     This research is supported by the Karel de Grote University of Applied Sciences and Arts through funding by the Flemish government specifically allocated to practice-based research at universities of applied sciences.

-    🔨 Software & hardware tools: Python (pandas, NumPy, SciPy), scikit-learn, TensorFlow, TensorFlow Lite, Keras, Weights & Biases (MLOps platform), Edge Impulse Development Studio, IMU sensors (Xsens).
+    🔨 Software & hardware tools: Python (Pandas, NumPy, SciPy), scikit-learn, TensorFlow, TensorFlow Lite, Keras, Weights & Biases (MLOps platform), Edge Impulse Development Studio, IMU sensors (Xsens).

   - **[🌐 Elgas](https://www.kdg.be/ELGAS)** - 🔬 TETRA-project, 1 January 2020 - 30 November 2021.

-    Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations.
+    Effects of air quality in ships' accommodations on human health: monitoring environmental parameters, risk analysis and recommendations.

     Project partners: Hogere Zeevaartschool (HZS), Karel De Grote Hogeschool (KdG) and Vlaamse Instelling voor Technologisch Onderzoek (VITO).

-KdG was responsible for the (IoT) platform (system integration, software, and firmware design).
+    KdG was responsible for the (IoT) platform (system integration, software and firmware design).

     Tutorial: [🌐 Cloud-Based Data Logger](https://tetra-elgas.github.io/Cloud_Based_Data_Logger/)

     🔨 Tools: Python, Raspberry Pi, and Teltonika RUT955 router.

 - **Senior Consultant** @ VeroTech, Leuven, Belgium - Full-time